 The Game Is Afoot

 High Seas begins its first episode right at the heart of the drama.
-Eva and Carolina prepare to board a lavish cruise-liner to Brazil from Spain, excited to start another chapter in their lives.
+Eva and Carolina prepare to board a lavish cruise-liner to Brazil from Argentina, excited to start another chapter in their lives.
 On the way, they accidentally hit a young girl named Luisa who tells them people are chasing her and trying to kill her.
 With time against them, the two girls decide to smuggle Luisa on board via a large trunk while the Captain shows them to their rooms.

 Once alone, they let the girl out and demand answers.
 She tells them the people after her was actually just her partner who had a vendetta against her after she refused to marry him.
 Determined to turn her in to the authorities, and her fiance, Carolina hurries to tell Fernando the news.
 Once there though, a worrying call changes everything.
 The voice on the phone promises something will happen at Lifeboat 6 at Midnight, leading to the phone call cutting out abruptly and Carolina changing her mind.
 Instead, they decide to keep her in a separate cabin with their Mum, whose also on board with them.

 After a bird smashes into the bridge window, leaving a crack and a fresh bloodstain, the ship departs and the open sea awaits them.
 As our girls get acquainted to the various faces on board the ship, including sleazy Sebastián and gorgeous singer Clara, Luisa inexplicably knocks out Eva’s Mum with a blunt object, stealing her watch and hurrying out the room.